MEET THE Foster SCHOLARS

 More About Angela: AngelaHoffmanCooper.com

 Angela E. Hoffman-Cooper is an advocate, educator, and scholar.
 Aging out of foster care fueled her determination and her life's work supporting youth with experience in foster care in their pursuit of education.
 Angela has experience working in a number of higher education setting including: campus housing, critical incidents and case management, admissions, orientation, and student success initiatives.
 In these roles, Angela worked with campus-based support programs for students with experience in foster care and developed a number of student-centered programs and resources including a curriculum of workshops, community building events, and a faculty-scholar mentor program.
+She also has advised students through the honors project and taught honors pathway courses on human-centered design thinking.
 She has presented on promising practices at a number of regional and national conferences and has led youth empowerment workshops.

 As a scholar-practitioner, Angela positions her research as a form of advocacy and partners with youth with experience in foster care.
 She received her bachelor's degree in Psychology with minors in Spanish and Social and Behavioral Studies from Michigan Technological University and her master's in Educational Leadership and Policy with an emphasis in Student Affairs Administration from the University of Utah.
 Her master's thesis is titled From Foster Care to College: The Role of Student Affairs Practitioners in Addressing the Challenges Foster Youth Face in Accessing Higher Education.
 She has continued her studies and is a third year doctoral student in the Higher Education Leadership PhD Program at Colorado State University, focusing her research on the identity development of students with experience in foster care.